RashFlygon/ShowSpeed-Extension/README.md

 ## Usage Guide

 ### 1. Open the popup
-Click the ShowSpeed extension icon in Chrome to open the settings popup.
+Click the ShowSpeed extension icon to open the settings popup menu.

 ### 2. Choose your defaults
 Set the battle level you care about, then toggle any of these options: